Learn how to analyse and design different types of concrete slabs according to AS3600.

 - if using reinforcement with ductility class L, slabs are supported by walls (not beams)

-Flat slab is also defined as a two-way slab supported by columns.
+Flat slabs are defined as a two-way slab supported by columns.
 Clause 6.10.4 presents a simplified elastic method where the slab is analysed one panel (unit strip) at a time.
 A total static moment in each direction in each panel is calculated as:

 Where: